Policy document

 A few points of usage are here discussed, but a policy document is not the place for a long treatment of the many features of English which often cause trouble.

-This document sums up the major policies of the Queen's English Society, but is not exhaustive.
+This document sums up the major policies of the King's English Society, but is not exhaustive.